-- (a) a body that is a friendly society for the purposes of the Life Insurance Act 1995; or - (b) a body that is registered or incorporated as a friendly society under a law of a State or Territory; or - (c) a body that is permitted, by a law of a State or Territory, to assume or use the expression friendly society; or - (d) a body that, immediately before the date that is the transfer date for the purposes of the Financial Sector Reform governing rules, in relation to an income stream, means any trust instrument, other document or legislation, or combination of them, governing the establishment and operation of the income stream.
+(a) a body that is a friendly society for the purposes of the Life Insurance Act 1995; or

+- (b) a body that is registered or incorporated as a friendly society under a law of a State or Territory; or - (c) a body that is permitted, by a law of a State or Territory, to assume or use the expression friendly society; or - (d) a body that, immediately before the date that is the transfer date for the purposes of the Financial Sector Reform(Amendments and Transitional Provisions) Act (No. 1) 1999, was registered or incorporated as a friendly society under a law of a State or Territory; or - (e) a body that had, before 13 December 1987, been approved for the purpose of the definition of friendly society in subsection 115(1) of the 1947 Act.

+governing rules, in relation to an income stream, means any trust instrument, other document or legislation, or combination of them, governing the establishment and operation of the income stream.